-As a double board certified facial plastic and reconstructive surgeon, Dr. Bassichis devotes his expertise to patients with skin cancer of the face.
+As a double board certified facial plastic and reconstructive surgeon, Dr. Bassichis devotes his skill to patients with skin cancer of the face.
 The devastating facial issues as a result of this serious yet common problem require the highest level of reconstructive plastic surgery skill.
 It is a privilege for Dr. Bassichis to care for his patients with Skin Cancer Reconstruction to facilitate his patients to resume a normal healthy life after skin cancer.

 UNDERSTANDING YOUR SURGERY

-As skin cancer one is the most common form of cancer, more and more patients each year develop skin cancers on their face.
+As skin cancer is one of the most common form of cancer, more and more patients each year develop skin cancers on their face.
 Skin cancer reconstruction is plastic surgery that repairs the face after cancer.
 After the removal of tumors or cancerous cells, repairs can include reshaping the eye, nose, ear, cheek, scalp or lip areas.
-Lesions in these sensitive facial locations are best treated by a team approach, which starts with removal of the cancer by a skilled Dermatologic MOHS cancer specialist.
+Lesions in these sensitive facial locations are best treated by a team approach, which starts with the removal of cancer by a skilled Dermatologic MOHS cancer specialist.
 After the cancer is completely excised, the resultant defect requires reconstruction to restore a natural appearance.
-Skin cancer reconstruction is an effective way of disguising scars and repairing the damage after skin cancer removal and allows patients to feel confidant about their appearance after cancer.
+Skin cancer reconstruction is an effective way of disguising scars and repairing the damage after skin cancer removal and allows patients to feel confident about their appearance after cancer.
 As a Facial Plastic and Reconstructive Surgeon, Dr. Bassichis performs Skin Cancer Reconstruction to repair the wound after skin cancer removal, so it can heal with an optimal aesthetic and functional result.
-Facial reconstruction following skin cancer allows patients to resume normal social interactions without feeling self-conscious about their face.
+Facial reconstruction following skin cancer allows patients to resume normal social interactions without feeling self-conscious about their faces.

 Because each area of the face presents challenging and unique anatomy, facial reconstructive surgery demands a skilled specialist to preserve functionality and optimize the cosmetic outcome.
 When functional structures like the nose, mouth, eyes, or ears are destroyed by skin cancer, it is a marriage of form and function to repair the wound and achieve a healthy natural outcome.